Spectral representations of topological groups and near-openly generated groups: Introduction

 \section{Introduction}

-Spectral methods have proven to be useful devices in topology and topological algebra.
+Inverse spectra is a useful device in topology and topological algebra.
 They provide a technique for approximating of complicated spaces by simple ones.
 L.~Pontryagin constructed a Lie group series for compact groups --- transfinite continuous spectra of groups $G_\alpha$ and open homomorphisms such that the kernels of bonding homomorphisms $p^{\alpha+1}_\alpha$ and $G_0$ are compact Lie groups.
-Another examples of investigating groups by spectral methods are pro-Lie groups \cite{hm} and almost connected pro-Lie groups~\cite{hm1}.
-Some more applications of spectral methods in the category of groups can be found in~\cite{ch}, \cite{K2013}, \cite{k2017}, \cite{TkL}, \cite{pa}, \cite{sk}, \cite{us}.
+Another examples of groups which are defined and investigated by inverse spectra are pro-Lie groups \cite{hm} and almost connected pro-Lie groups~\cite{hm1}.
+Some more applications of inverse spectra in the category of groups can be found in~\cite{ch}, \cite{K2013}, \cite{k2017}, \cite{TkL}, \cite{pa}, \cite{sk}, \cite{us}.